 What Is New About the 575 and 780 Grills?

-The Pro Series 575 and 780 function like a standard Traeger pellet grill but come equipped with a seriously upgraded controller.
-The new controller is the D2 and has many of the same features found on Traeger’s ultra-premium Timberline series including ‘Wi-Fire” capabilities.
+The Pro Series 575 and 780 function like a standard Traeger pellet grill but come equipped with a seriously upgraded D2 drivetrain and WiFire controller.
+The new controller/motor combination are the same ones that are included in the premium Ironwood and Timberline grills.

 Please pardon my reflected fingers 🙂

 The new controller brings a pile of upgrades to the party.
 Here is a snapshot of what you get: